Cracked Wine Cork

 Cork Oak trees (Quercus Suber) found predominantly in Portugal and Spain, and the northwestern part of Africa (Morocco, Algeria and Tunisia), must at least be 25 years of age (or 60cm minimum in diameter) for the bark to be harvested the first time, The first harvest not producing quality cork, the cork is usually sold for other uses than wine cork (flooring, shoes, insulation, fire retardant materials, etc,..).
 Subsequent harvests are now occurring every 8-9 years, compared to the needed 12-13 years to obtain optimal quality.
 Consequently, nowadays cork are somewhat less resistant

-The cork may have dried out due to bad storage conditions, right after bottling, while stored at the Chateau (property) or at a Negociant's warehouse, or any other facilities that may not necessarily be well adapted or designed to keep wines in an ideal environment and climate.
-(Personally, I have seen and experienced many wines being very badly stored in my 25 years career as a Sommelier-Wine Buyer, sometimes even at prestigious Chateaux and renown Negociants.. but this could be the subject of another post).
+The cork may have dried out due to bad storage conditions right after bottling while stored at the Chateau (property), a Negociant's warehouse, or any other facilities that may not be well adapted or designed to keep wines in an ideal environment and climate.
+(Personally, I have seen and experienced many wines being very badly stored in my 25-year career as a Sommelier-Wine Buyer, sometimes even at prestigious Chateaux and renowned Negociants.. but this could be the subject of another post).

 Bad Storage Conditions